 Local dimming is a feature of LED LCD TVs wherein the LED light source behind the LCD is dimmed and illuminated to match what the picture demands.
 LCDs can’t completely prevent light from passing through, even during dark scenes, so dimming the light source itself aids in creating deeper blacks and more impressive contrast in the picture.
 This is accomplished by selectively dimming the LEDs when that particular part of the picture — or region — is intended to be dark.

-Local dimming helps LED/LCD TVs more closely match the quality of older Plasma displays (RIP) and new OLED displays, which feature better contrast levels by their nature — something CCFL LCD TVs couldn’t do.
+Local dimming helps LED/LCD TVs more closely match the quality of older Plasma displays (RIP) and modern OLED displays, which feature better contrast levels by their nature — something CCFL LCD TVs couldn’t do.
 The quality of local dimming varies depending on which type of backlighting your LCD uses, how many individual zones of backlighting are employed, and the quality of the processing.
 Here’s an overview of how effective local dimming is on each type of LCD TV.

 Full-array and direct local backlighting